 2. best to prune during spring and early summer

-1. Location and Sunlight
+1. Sunlight & Temperature

-The best place to place your Jade plant is near the west or south-facing windows, where it can get the maximum light benefit.
+The best place to place your Jade Plant is near the west or south-facing windows, where it can get the maximum light benefit.

 The suitable option is to select a two-bulb fixture; one bulb labeled tor plant used to provide the full spectrum of light and another one to cool white bulb.